ChanMyMan/opendatastl.github.io/_posts/2016-05-26-Changing-Locations-and-Agenda.md

 - 9:00 More speaches
 - 10:00 Training on linux, Ansible, git, TTD
 - 12:00 Lunch
-- 4:00pm Progress report (a time for projects to share what their progress has been so far ) mention what restaurants are around and still open.
+- 4:00 pm Progress report (a time for projects to share what their progress has been so far ) mention what restaurants are around and still open.
-- Midnight: snack if we can budget it
-__June 5th__
-- 9:00 breakfast
-- 11:00 Commencement and sharing:

 Signup is here at [Eventbright] (https://www.eventbrite.com/e/build-4-stl-tickets-25272031326)